MicrosoftDocs/office-365-management-api/office-365-management-api/office-365-management-activity-api-schema.md

 |||||

 > [!NOTE]
 > We recommend that you use the new ThreatsAndDetectionTech field because it shows multiple verdicts and the updated detection technologies.
-This also aligns with the values you would see within other experiences like Threat Explorer and Advanced Hunting.
+This field also aligns with the values you would see within other experiences like Threat Explorer and Advanced Hunting.

 ### Detection technologies